Sylvexia/personal_research/10-15 Personal Research.md

 # MISC

-- Get to know the function `private` and `readonly` attribute.
+- Function `private` and `readonly` attribute.
 	- [ref](https://llvm.org/docs/LangRef.html)
 	- `private`
-		- Global values with “`private`” linkage are only directly accessible by objects in the current module.
-In particular, linking code into a module with a private global value may cause the private to be renamed as necessary to avoid collisions.
-Because the symbol is private to the module, all references can be updated.
-This doesn’t show up in any symbol table in the object file.
+		- Means cannot access by other module
+		- Same name different module name would adjust accordingly.
 	- `readonly`
 		- This attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.
 		- If a function writes to a `readonly` pointer argument, the behavior is undefined.